 Is it safe to lose weight that quickly after surgery?

 The rate of weight loss after gastric bypass or sleeve gastrectomy is safe.
 There is no evidence to suggest slower weight loss is any gentler or easier on the body.

 After weight loss surgery, weight loss slows down for a variety of reasons.
 How well you stick with the recommended lifestyle changes is a big factor in how quickly you stop losing weight.
 Also, your body will adapt to the decreased food intake by becoming more efficient and adjusting its energy needs.

 Do people regain weight after weight loss surgery?
-All of their weight?

 I was told I can’t take anti-inflammatory medicine after weight loss surgery.
 I have severe arthritis and need medicine to get around.
 What will I take if I can’t take my medication?